-EU proposes voluntary disclosure rules to maintain competitiveness
+EU to let companies self-police on green and social rules

 But "voluntary" does not mean a company is "entirely free" to decide whether a standard applies to them," said Dodd when explaining the decision to move away from mandatory reporting.
 "That is categorically not the case.
 Company assessments must be audited."

 These audits will be done by private accounting firms such as KPMG and Deloitte.
-But Pierre Garrault, a policy adviser at Eurosif, told EUobserver that the voluntary reporting system would put a lot of weight on external auditors, which only look at the process of the company assessments.
+But Pierre Garrault, a policy adviser at Eurosif, told EUobserver that the "application of voluntary assessments for almost every ESRS disclosure would put a lot of weight on external auditors to look at the process of the company assessments."

-"They don't assess whether a company which may not want to report on something rightfully excludes a certain standard from their reporting," he said.
+"Additionally, voluntary disclosures when a topic is considered non-material could allow companies to omit entire parts of their sustainability reporting," he said.

 Competitiveness